 An easy hack: adding a switch to switch between speaker and headphone jack (I did not have a switching headphone jack) and leading the output from the LM386 through a 500Ohm-pot as master-volume control.

-Video with a musical demonstration embedded above.
+The video with a musical demonstration is embedded above.